 15 Way to Keep your Kids Occupied at the Airport

 For babies (0-18 months)

-- Bring a carrier and go for walks.
+- Bring a travel baby carrier and go for walks.
 We always use a carrier in the airport when we are traveling with an infant.
 First, it’s super convenient to be hands-free and second, babies love looking around at all the sights in the airport.
 Guaranteed I’ll find a couple of sweet older ladies who will ooh and ahh over my baby and help my keep him entertained.
 I also bring my stroller as well because it is great for hauling all my stuff!

 - If you have a crawling baby and you are hoping they will SLEEP on the plane (which is always my goal!!) let them move around at the airport.
 I let my youngest crawl around the seats, and around all the stores and generally burn off some energy before a long plane ride

 - Diaper change before the plane: I always try to do a diaper change after passing through security.
 First, it’s a chance to get reorganized after inevitably having all my stuff displaced in the security debacle.
 Second, if you’ve ever tried diaper changes on the plane you know how awkward and uncomfortable the space in the washrooms is so I try to keep those changes to a minimum.
 We always try to find a ‘family washroom’ (single) so that we can lock the door and not have to chase the kids under the stalls…

 - Watching the planes take off: Really, this goes without saying.
 This is basically the best part of the airport for kids!!
 We watch the planes and watch the suitcases being loaded and talk about all the different parts of a plane.